gmaretsky/diamond_dynamics_tool/README.md

-# diamond_dynamics_tool
-Game-by-game performance trend analysis tool built with Streamlit.
-Designed to evaluate consistency and adjustment dynamics in baseball performance.
 # Diamond Dynamics Tool

-Diamond Dynamics is a game-by-game performance analysis tool built to evaluate how player performance evolves over time.
+Diamond Dynamics is a game-by-game performance trend analysis tool built to evaluate how player performance evolves over time.

 Rather than focusing on final averages, this tool measures how performance behaves within a season.